 Summaries of the project findings are posted here on this project webpage, when available.

-We have presented preliminary findings at academic conferences and have published three journal articles so far.
+We have published peer-reviewed journal articles and have presented findings at academic conferences.
 Please get in touch if you would like to know more.

 [7] Krause, A. E., Forbes, M., & Lowe-Brown, X. (2022).
 Does reality television-style singing influence singing self-concept?
 Journal of Voice, advance online publication. https://doi.org/10.1016/j.jvoice.2022.06.024